 Driving Training and Incentives

 To develop the skills necessary for improving vehicle fuel efficiency, fleets may opt to use a variety of training techniques including classroom, online, in-cab and/or driving simulator-based programs.
-Further carriers indicate that training is not a “one-size-fits-all” solution therefore they offer a variety of training options to their drivers such as online and in-cab training, driver management systems, driver monitoring and in-person coaching.
+Furthermore, carriers indicate that training is not a “one-size-fits-all” solution, therefore they offer a variety of training options to their drivers such as online and in-cab training, driver management systems, driver monitoring, and in-person coaching.

-Strayer and Drews studied the fuel efficiency of drivers before and after simulator training that focused on optimizing shifting practices and techniques.[8]
+The fuel efficiency of drivers before and after simulator training focusing on optimizing shifting practices and techniques was studied.[9]
 The researchers found that after a two-hour training course, study participants were able to increase fuel economy by an average of 2.8 percent.
-Using this average, if a vehicle consumes $50,000 of diesel annually under normal operating conditions at a diesel average price of $3.06, this two-hour training course could result in a $1,400 savings per year per driver.
+Using this average, if a vehicle consumes $50,000 of diesel annually under normal operating conditions at a diesel average price of $3.55 this two-hour training course could result in $1,400 savings per year per driver.[10]

-Research sponsored by the Federal Motor Carrier Safety Administration (FMCSA) reported that driving simulators typically cost $125,000 to $290,000, depending on the model and vehicle configuration used.[9]
-Based on this initial equipment price and factoring in a service life of 15 years and typical maintenance, the price of simulator training can therefore range between $3.37 and $5.07 per student per hour.[10]
-It should be noted however, that there are industry vendors that offer mobile simulator classrooms that can reduce simulator training costs.
+According to the Federal Motor Carrier Safety Administration (FMCSA) and the Alberta Motor Transport Association, driving simulators typically cost $125,000 to $290,000, depending on the model and vehicle configuration used.[11]
+Based on this initial equipment price and factoring in a service life of 15 years and typical maintenance, the price of simulator training can therefore range between $3.37 and $5.07 per student per hour.[12]
+It should be noted however, that there are vendors that offer mobile simulator classrooms that can reduce simulator training costs.

-In another study, Symmons and Rose examined the influence of classroom training on truck driver behaviors related to fuel consumption in Australia.[11]
+In another study, the influence of classroom training on truck driver behaviors related to fuel consumption in Australia was examined.[13]
 Participants in this study drove a cement truck on an on-road test track (approximately 30 kilometers or 19 miles) in which their fuel consumption, completion duration, gear changes and brake applications were measured.
 Twelve participants were randomly assigned to one of three conditions:

 - Control: Did not receive any pre-training or classroom instruction.